atomaszewicz/Simpsons/RStudio/Analysis.md

 Oddly enough we see that the most highly-rated episode is one whose premise is an hard-working outsider pointing out the absurdities in the show's premise.
 It serves as a nod of self-awarness to the audience as well as a reminder to it's obsessive fans that it's just a show.
 This episode would not make my top 10, but fans evidently like the show taking a break from wacky adventures and looking inwards.

-Other episodes with ratings above 9.0 include "You Only Move Twice" where Homer is unknowingly hired by a Bond Villain, "Cape Feare" a remake of "Cape Fear" where The Simpsons enter a witness protection program after Bart receives death threats from his nemsis Sideshow Bob, "Treehouse of Horrors V" one of the classic halloween episodes featuring 3 stories (homages to "The Shining", "A Sound of Thunder", and "Soylent Green"), "Who Shot Mr. Burns?
-Part One" a murder mystery where everyone in town is a suspect, and "The City of New York vs. Homer Simpson" where Homer fights parking tickets in the Big Apple.
+Other episodes with ratings above 9.0 include ["You Only Move Twice"](http://simpsons.wikia.com/wiki/You_Only_Move_Twice) where Homer is unknowingly hired by a Bond Villain, ["Cape Feare"](http://simpsons.wikia.com/wiki/Cape_Feare) a remake of ["Cape Fear"](https://en.wikipedia.org/wiki/Cape_Fear_(1962_film)) where The Simpsons enter a witness protection program after Bart receives death threats from his nemsis Sideshow Bob, ["Treehouse of Horror V"](http://simpsons.wikia.com/wiki/Treehouse_of_Horror_V) one of the classic Halloween episodes (which features homages to ["The Shining"](https://en.wikipedia.org/wiki/The_Shining_(film)), ["A Sound of Thunder"](https://en.wikipedia.org/wiki/A_Sound_of_Thunder), and ["Soylent Green"](https://en.wikipedia.org/wiki/A_Sound_of_Thunder)), ["Who Shot Mr. Burns?
+Part One"](http://simpsons.wikia.com/wiki/Who_Shot_Mr._Burns%3F_(Part_One)) a murder mystery where everyone in town is a suspect, and ["The City of New York vs. Homer Simpson"](http://simpsons.wikia.com/wiki/The_City_of_New_York_vs._Homer_Simpson) where Homer fights parking tickets in the Big Apple.
 Note that all these episodes are between seasons 5 through 9.

-On the other end of the spectrum, the lowest-rated episode is the Season 23 "Lisa Goes Gaga" with a 4.3/10 which features Lady Gaga helping Lisa with her self esteem.
-Other low-rated episode include "All Singing All Dancing" a musical episode, an episode where The Simpsons go to Jerusalem and Homer defiles various holy sites, a couple of clip show episodes and an episode where Moe's washrag tells it's life's story.
+On the other end of the spectrum, the lowest-rated episode is the Season 23 ["Lisa Goes Gaga"](http://simpsons.wikia.com/wiki/Lisa_Goes_Gaga) with a 4.3/10 which features Lady Gaga helping Lisa with her self esteem.
+Other low-rated episode include ["All Singing All Dancing"](http://simpsons.wikia.com/wiki/All_Singing,_All_Dancing) a musical episode, an episode where [The Simpsons go to Jerusalem](http://simpsons.wikia.com/wiki/The_Greatest_Story_Ever_D%27ohed) and Homer defiles various holy sites, a couple of clip show episodes and an episode where [Moe's washrag tells it's life's story](http://simpsons.wikia.com/wiki/Moe_Goes_from_Rags_to_Riches).

+## Golden Years

 With 600+ episodes, you're bound to have a few stinkers, but what I'm trying to study here is less a few crappy scripts, but more how the show has evolved.
 So let's jump into a much debated topic among Simpsons fans: "The Golden Age" i.e. when it was at it was it's best.
 Thankfully we already made our `season_avg` dataframe with the ratings averaged over season, so we can easily plot the average rating of each season.

 ![avg_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/avg_rating_plot.png?raw=TRUE)

 We see that seasons 2-8 have an average rating of above 8.0, season 1 & 9-16 averages are above 7.0 and seasons 17-28 are in the range 6.5-7.0.
 This fits with the widely-accepted idea that seasons 2-8 is where the show was in peak form, with the show still finding it's footing in the first season, and the show losing it's edge after season 8.

-## Golden Years

 Let's take a closer look at this "Golden Age" of seasons 2-8.